Code of Conduct

 Birds are diverse and fascinating creatures!
 Learning about their nesting behaviors will increase your ability to find nests and monitor them safely and effectively.
 Start by browsing the many resources available on our website, as well as the Cornell Lab of Ornithology’s All About Birds and the Birds of the World online resource (subscription service).

 Make a plan to conduct observations of nests every 3-4 days following the NestWatch protocol.
 If you cannot monitor that frequently, weekly nest checks can still yield valuable data.
 Most successful songbird nests last about 30 days, so plan to visit a nest about 5-10 times.
-The first time you encounter an active nest, accurately record its location in your field notes and draw a picture of its location to avoid long searches on subsequent visits.
+The first time you encounter an active nest, accurately record its location in your field notes and take a picture of its location to avoid long searches on subsequent visits.
 Prepare materials, such as datasheets, notebooks, mobile app, etc., before your nest visits to minimize time spent in the immediate vicinity of the nest.
 Nest visits should last no longer than 1 minute.
-Clipboards are an excellent way to keep your datasheets organized.
+Clipboards are an excellent way to keep your datasheets organized, or use the mobile app for a paperless experience.

-In order for your data to be added to the NestWatch database, it must be accurate and precise.
-You will need to report the location of the nest, the species, and the contents of the nest each time that you visit.
-You can also record a summary of the nesting attempt once it is complete.
+Your data should be as accurate and precise as possible.
+You will need to report the location of the nest and the species only once, plus the contents of the nest each time that you visit.
+You should also record a summary of the nesting attempt once it is complete.
 The more details that you provide, the better your observations can help researchers understand threats facing breeding birds.

 Generally you should AVOID visiting nests under the following conditions: